Day 8 of MCT (Michinoku Coastal Trail): Ishinomaki 石巻市

 Hiking Tips

-Now, without setting a concrete goal, we started walking early morning.
+Now, without setting a concrete goal, we started walking early in the morning.

 Passing by the boat deck we got off Suzuki-san’s fishing boat yesterday evening, we found another small fishing boat with the MCT flag there.
 Not Suzuki-san, but a different man was on the boat.